 Pregnancy energy

-Not all mums experience this exhaustion, some feel on top of the world!
-Some pregnant women were full of energy around this time.
-This is also completely normal to experience as your body prepares for birth.
+Not all mums experience this exhaustion, some feel on top of the world and are full of energy.
+This is also completely normal and everyones experience is different.

 Facial hair growth

-You look in the mirror, and you see more hair than usual...
+You may look in the mirror and see more hair than usual.
 Hair growth is due to hormones and typically goes away six months after birth.
-Your head hair will also feel much thicker and fuller.
-Taking vitamin supplementscan also influence more hair growth.
+Your head hair may feel much thicker and fuller and taking vitamin supplements during pregnancy can also influence more hair growth.

 The heartburn will worsen

-By now you will feel like you have shares in a particular heartburn remedy and even though swallowing it back makes you gag, you really get through that stuff!
-And when you mention how bad it is to anyone, they all say the same thing don’t they?
-‘Ooh, that means baby will have lots of hair!’
+By now you may have experienced your fair share of heartburn in pregnancy.
 The NHS recommends healthy eating to help with heartburn and indigestion, among other solutions.
 We highly recommend speaking to your GP before thinking about taking any medicines for indigestion and/or heartburn while pregnant.

 Baby's movements